-The final area I wanted to talk about is our continued work with Traditional Owner groups and other Indigenous representative organisations to further strengthen our cultural heritage management practices.
+Today, there is one other key area of social value I would particularly like to highlight - our continued work with Traditional Owners and other Indigenous representative organisations to further strengthen our cultural heritage management practices.

 The long-term nature of our business gives BHP the opportunity to establish lasting relationships with Indigenous peoples.